Blog

 During these planning stages, contractors estimate an amount appropriate to cover risk factors such as unanticipated changes in labor, material, or general construction costs.

-Contractors consider these funds as spent money, in order to have this money on hand should extra expenses occur.
+Contractors consider these funds as spent money, but keep the money on hand should extra expenses occur.
 In this way, contractor contingencies serve as insurance not just for the contracting company, but for the real estate development project as a whole.

-Some projects may have both types of contingencies in play, depending on how the project becomes financed, what type of real estate is being developed, and other factors.
+Some projects use both types of contingency, depending on how the project becomes financed, what type of real estate is being developed, and other factors.
 In these cases, construction contracts must detail both types of contingencies before work begins.

 Funding Construction Contingency Budgets